 - 2020 AZS Rinse Conveyor Users Group Webinar.
 C. Callahan, A. Chamberlin, H. Shirk.
 Online.
 March 5, 2020.
 [24 attendees, 2 hours, 48 contact hours]

 In this same period 43 growers were supported in planning for specific changes in their postharvest handling spaces with 28 farm visits and 61 email or phone contacts.
 This led to 30 growers clarifying their plans and 17 implementing an improved practice in the reporting period.

 6. 150 additional growers reflect and share their postharvest successes and challenges, with at least 20 of these with active engagement.

-Growers and service providers have been critical informants for the work noted above and below.
+Growers and service providers have been critical informants for the development of topic-specific educational and information products as well as project specific case studies.
 These engagements have taken increasingly varied forms and come to us on a variety of channels.

 7. 150 additional growers reached via webinar, 100 additional reached with direct technical assistance.

 Webinar output included in MS #5 as recorded webinar.

 The project team has provided in-depth direct technical assistance to 27 growers planning wash/pack projects since March 2020.
 These have been a combination of in-person and web-meeting based delivery and have been focused on holistic project planning.
 (VT 15, MA 3, NH 1, ME 2, NY 4, Other 2)

 8. 40 additional growers evaluated for learning and verification of practice adoption.